alexpgates/alexpgates.github.com/source/blog/alfred.md

     <img src="/static/images/alfred-email-pack.png" alt="Alfred Email Pack">
 </div>

-Once Alfred detects what I'm typing (it usually just takes the _e_ I hit enter.
+Once Alfred detects what I'm typing, (it usually just takes the _e_) I just hit enter.

-Immediately, a new message window is opened with everyone's email address in the TO field.
+Immediately, a new message window is opened with everyone's email address in the _To_ field.

-I can invoke this workflow from _anywhere_ on my Mac.
-In other words, I don't need to be in Sparrow (or even have Sparrow open, for that matter).

 <div class="row text-center">
     <img src="/static/images/alfred-email-pack-sparrow.png" alt="Alfred Email Pack">
 </div>

+I can invoke this workflow from _anywhere_ on my Mac.
+In other words, I don't need to be in Sparrow (or even have Sparrow open, for that matter).

 This workflow is a bit more complicated to set up, since it requires a little Applescript to make it happen.